-• In July 2007, we announced that our PowerBuoy grid connection system had been certified by Intertek as compliant with designated national and international standards.
-This qualifies our technology for integration into utility grid systems.
-In September 2010, our PowerBuoy, which was tested at the US Marine Corps Base in Hawaii, became the first-ever grid-connected wave energy device in the United States.
+• In July 2007, we announced that our PB40 PowerBuoy grid connection system had been certified by Intertek as compliant with designated national and international standards.
+This qualifies our ability to make our technology compatible with integration into utility grid systems.
+In September 2010, our PB40 PowerBuoy, which was tested at the US Marine Corps Base in Hawaii, became the first-ever grid-connected wave energy device in the United States; however, power generated was not sufficient to feed into the grid.

-Our PowerBuoy system design is efficient in harnessing wave energy.
+Our PowerBuoy system is designed to be efficient in harnessing wave energy.